-The Retirement Benefits Fund (RBF) has managed super for Tasmanian public sector employees since 1904.
-We provide superannuation administration and member services to Tasmanian public sector employees and their spouses who hold a defined benefit account or pension.
+The Retirement Benefits Fund (RBF) has managed super for Tasmanian public sector employees since 1904, providing superannuation administration and member services to Tasmanian public sector employees and their spouses who hold a defined benefit account or pension.

-The trustee of the Fund is the Superannuation Commission, which was established effective 1 April 2017 to oversee the administration of the public sector defined benefit schemes in Tasmania.
-The Commission currently consists of three persons appointed by the Treasurer.
+The trustee of the Fund is the Superannuation Commission (Commission), which was established effective 1 April 2017 to oversee the administration of the public sector defined benefit schemes in Tasmania.

 Integrity ... as it builds confidence, trust and self-respect, and is the foundation of open and honest communication;

 Excellence ... as it challenges us to give our best and brings us recognition;